Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/trust-contexts.md

 }
 ```

-Then we create a relationship type called subset:
+Then we create a relationship type called _subset_:

 ```
 {